Peter William Humphrey: Release and deportation

 In June 2015, Humphrey was released ahead of schedule due to health issues.
-Then he was sent to a Shanghai hospital to make a diagnosis about cancer.
+Then he was sent to a Shanghai hospital which made a diagnosis of cancer.
 After leaving the hospital, he was deported from China.
 His wife was released the same month.
-The UK Consulate in Shanghai prepared them with new passports for emergency so that they could return to the UK.
+The UK Consulate in Shanghai issued them new emergency passports so that they could return to the UK.
 Humphrey was banned from entering China for 10 years.
 After returning to the UK, the couple still faced health and financial difficulties.
-Humphrey was diagnosed with prostate cancer, which Humphrey claimed to be worsened by poor conditions and delayed treatment in the prison.
-He also claims he was denied medical care in order to pressure him to confess.
-In March 2017, they sued GlaxoSmithKline as they believed that GlaxoSmithKline misled them to unpredictable legal risk and sought for compensations, while GlaxoSmithKline believed such accusation to be unreasonable.
+Humphrey was diagnosed with prostate cancer, which Humphrey claimed had been worsened by poor conditions and delayed treatment in prison.
+He also claimed he was denied medical care in order to pressure him to confess.
+In March 2017, they sued GlaxoSmithKline for having misled them about the unpredictable legal risk and sought compensation.
+GlaxoSmithKline believed this accusation to be unreasonable.

 After returning to the UK, Humphrey maintained his innocence and argued that his confession was forced and the broadcast footage by CCTV was doctored.
-In 2020, UK watchdog, Ofcom, ruled that broadcasting the footage violated British broadcasting regulations and Humphrey's privacy and that the station would be sanctioned.
+In 2020, UK watchdog Ofcom ruled that broadcasting the footage had violated British broadcasting regulations and Humphrey's privacy and that the station would be sanctioned.

 Tesco charity cards

 On 22 December 2019, Humphrey wrote an article for The Sunday Times, which soon made global headlines.
-In the article, it was reported that a girl from Tooting, South London, England found help information in a charity card bought from Tesco.
-The help information claimed to be written by foreign prisoners at Qingpu Prison, Shanghai, and asked for contact with Humphrey.
-Humphrey said that the father of the girl contacted Humphrey so he wrote the article, and he also claimed to know who wrote the information.
-Yunguang, the printing company which made the cards, denied the allegations.
-Guang Shuang, China's Foreign Ministry Spokesperson, denied forced labor at Qingpu.
+The article reported that a girl from Tooting, South London, England found a call for help in a charity card bought from Tesco, which claimed it had been written by foreign prisoners at Qingpu Prison, Shanghai, and asked for contact with Humphrey.
+Humphrey said that the girl's father had contacted Humphrey, so he wrote the article.
+He also claimed to know who had written the call for help.
+Yunguang, the printing company which had made the cards, denied the allegations.
+Guang Shuang, China's Foreign Ministry spokesperson, denied that there was forced labor at Qingpu.